jehervy/node-virtual-gamepads/README.md

   * `analog`: if set to `true` the the above mentioned redirection will append `?analog` to the address.
 This flag will cause the gamepad's d-pad to act like an analog stick instead of d-pad.
+  * `logLevel`: set it to `"debug"` to get a lot more logging output, to `"warning"` to only get critical output, or even to `"error"` if you want to only get errors logged (not recommended).

 To start the server run